-BASIC APPLICATIONS

-HISTORY of WATERMARKING

-- Copyright protection ownership assertion For example, if a watermark is embedded into a music (or video) product, then each time music (video) is played in public information about author is extracted and tandem are established.
-Another example: annotation of digital photographs - Source tracing.
-Watermarks can be used to trace or verify the source of digital data. - Insertion of additional (sensitive) information For example, personal data into röntgen photos r of keywords into multimedia products.

-Paper watermarks appeared in the art of handmade paper marking 700 hundred years ago.
+IV054 1.
+Steganography and Watermarking 65/76 IV054 1.
+Steganography and Watermarking 66/76 BASIC APPLICATIONS HISTORY of WATERMARKING Paper watermarks appeared in the art of handmade paper marking 700 hundred years ago.
 Watermarks were mainly used to identify the mill producing the paper and paper format, quality and strength.
+Copyright protection - ownership assertion For example, if a watermark is embedded into a music (or video) product, then each time music (video) is played in public information about author is extracted and tandem are established.
+Another example: annotation of digital photographs Source tracing.
+Watermarks can be used to trace or verify the source of digital data.
+Insertion of additional (sensitive) information For example, personal data into röntgen photos r of keywords into multimedia products.
 Paper watermarks was a perfect technique to eliminate confusion from which mill paper is and what are its parameters.
 Legal power of watermarks has been demonstrated in 1887 in France when watermarks of two letters, presented as a piece of evidence in a trial, proved that the letters had been predated, what resulted in the downfall of a cabinet and, finally, the resignation of the president Grévy.
 Paper watermarks in bank notes or stamps inspired the first use of the term watermark in the context of digital data.
 The first publications that really focused on watermarking of digital images were from 1990 and then in 1993.

-EMBEDDING and RECOVERY SYSTEMS
+IV054 1.
+Steganography and Watermarking 67/76 IV054 1.
+Steganography and Watermarking 68/76